009 - How to make a bootable BACKTRACK 4/5 (linux) USB drive

 - Download BackTrack 5 ISO from here

-- Run RMPrepUSB with settings as below (or try WINPE+ NTFS) and click on Prepare Drive (drive letter should be same as used by CloneDrive)
+- Run RMPrepUSB with settings as below (BackTrack may not fully boot if you format as NTFS!) and click on Prepare Drive (drive letter should be same as used by CloneDrive)

 - Click on Install grub4dos button and answer OK to all default questions